IkireziI/Kultura_Mobile_App_Group13/README.md

 - **Backend**: Firebase (real-time database, authentication, storage)
 - **APIs**: Integrated with payment gateways (e.g., PayPal) for secure transactions and AI tools to enhance artwork.

+##  Usage Examples
+**Google Sign-In**
+Tap the "Sign in with Google" button.
+Select a Google account to authenticate.
+The user is redirected to the dashboard after successful login.

+**Email Authentication**
+Register with an email and password.

+Log in with the same credentials to access the app.

+## Authentication Methods
+**Google Sign-In**
+*Setup:*

+Enable Google Sign-In in Firebase Console.

+Integrate the google_sign_in Flutter package.

+**Email and Password Authentication**
+Setup:

+Enable Email/Password Authentication in Firebase Console.

+## Security Rules
+We use Firebase Security Rules to enforce strict access control for Firestore.

+## Testing Security Rules
+Use the Firebase Emulator Suite for local testing:

+Simulate user actions in the Emulator UI to verify rule enforcement.

 ## **Contributing**
 We welcome contributions!
 Here’s how you can help:
 1. Fork the repository.